rwinch/gs-spring-security-3.2/README.md

 About
 =================

-Source Code and materials for [Getting Started with Spring Security 3.2 from SpringOne 2013](www.springone2gx.com/conference/santa_clara/2013/09/session?id=29451).
+Source Code and materials for Getting Started with Spring Security 3.2.
 To run the samples import the project into Spring Tool Suite using the Gradle Eclipse plugin.
+You can view the slides at http://rwinch.github.io/gs-spring-security-3.2/

 Running with Gradle
 ======================